RobGaughan/osTicket-Creating-and-Working-Tickets/README.md

 #### Observe the ticket end-user karen created

-As you can see everything is set to default including, priority, "assigned to" and SLA
+As you can see everything is set to default including "assigned to" and SLA

 ![image](https://github.com/user-attachments/assets/13722557-2a17-443e-b6b8-5aa049626918)